dlitsman/articles/articles/wake-lock/README.md

 };
 ```

+It is important to note, that browser might reject request due to several reasons (low battery level, page visibility, etc.).
+So it is important to check that Promise is resolved.

 ### Releasing a lock

 Once you have a `WakeLockSentinel` from `request()` API you can use it to release a lock.
 For this you can simple call `release()` method on it and wait for the promise to resolve.
 You can also check status of a lock in a `released` property and `type`.
 Another helpful method on a lock you can listen for `release` event to add custom logic in this case.